tatoken/csvToPdf/README.md

 To use this program, ensure you have the following files in the `resources` folder within the project directory:

 1. **logo.png**: This file should contain the logo that will be placed at the top of the generated PDF document.
-2. **document.csv**: This is the CSV file that will be processed to generate the PDF document.
+2. **document.csv**: This is the CSV file that will be processed to generate the PDF document (ensure that the separator is ;; otherwise, modify the code to indicate , or any other separator that has been used).
 3. **collapse.txt**: This file should contain a single word, which is the name of the column by which the data will be grouped (collapsed).
-4. **columns.txt**: This file should contain the list of columns that you want to keep from the CSV file.
+4. **columns.txt**: This file should contain the list of columns that you want to keep from the CSV file, listed one under the other as shown in the example.

 ## Usage